Ejo415/time-complexity/README.md

 But how does Javascript implement something like this?
 For right now, let's assume that Javascript implements it the same way we would, by examining each letter.

-Great, so now let's consider the cost of algorithm that examines each letter.
+Great, so now let's consider the cost of an algorithm that examines each letter.

 ### The cost of examining each letter